morleym/furtive-handbook/docs/format-round-robin.md

 Every competitor will play every other competitor once, meaning it's effectively one match per 'combination' of your competitors.
 After all matches are completed, you will have a standings sorted by how the competitors performed.
-The first sort is usually # of matches won.
+The first sort is usually by # of matches won.
 The secondary/tertiary/etc. sorts are called 'tiebreakers' and usually consist of the following (adjusted to taste):

 * Head-to-head record
 * Game Differential (games won minus games lost) or Game Win % (percentage of games won out of total games played)
-* [*Insert videogame-specific stat*] e.g. 'goal differential'
+* A videogame-specific stat (e.g. 'goal differential')

-Occasionally, certain games/sports will boil all performance down to 'points' and will use those points for their round-robin standings instead of strictly # of matches won.
+Certain games/sports support draws (ties), so they will award 'points' for a Win/Loss/Draw and use those points to sort their round-robin standings instead of using # of match wins.
-This is uncommon outside of games/sports where 'ties' are possible (e.g. FIFA), and consequently a match win/loss/tie will award different points.
+A good example of this is FIFA tournaments, where the standard is 3 points for match win, 1 point for match draw, and 0 points for match loss.

 Round Robins are visually distinct from 'brackets.'
 They may be shown as a table crossing the list of competitors with itself.
 This way, you can easily see all matches for each competitor.